A man has been sentenced to six years in prison after a pair of knifepoint robberies in Epsom & Ewell last December.

 “Thankfully, due to his carelessness when fleeing the scene, we were able to link his DNA to a discarded item from one of the stores.
 I hope this outcome serves as a message to victims and perpetrators – these crimes will never be tolerated, and we will pursue all lines of enquiry to bring offenders to justice.”

-Funding approved for community projects in Epsom & Ewell
+New community councils proposed in Epsom & Ewell